Digital Influence Overcoming Conversion and Outreach Problems

 We have recognised that this generation values being acknowledged as individuals, being presented with options, and feeling connected.
 They’re receptive to brand storytelling over straightforward ads.
 Millennials exhibit early adoption tendencies and develop a sign of loyalty to brands they can trust.
 Millennials do not care if the content is branded; they care about whether it speaks to them.
 95% of Students prefer apps to mobile-ready portals, and universities have to adopt an app-first strategy to enhance the students’ satisfaction levels and increase their student recruitment numbers.

-Proodle asked many international students who choose the UK as their study abroad destination about the problems they faced when they were applying for universities.
-62% said it was hard to raise enquiries, 31% said the university did not even respond, which made their application process harder and forced them to go for alternative sources such as agents.
-We also asked them for their opinion regarding the user experience of the university website and the effect on their application process, 70% said it was complicated to find application timelines, 78% said there is a lack of country-specific information that was a burden to understand entry requirements, and 95% said they suffered from a lack of personalisation.
+Proodle asked international students who choose the UK as their study abroad destination about the problems they faced when they were applying for universities.
+62% said it was hard to raise enquiries, 31% said the university did not even respond, which made their application process harder and forced them to go to alternative sources such as agents.
+We also asked them for their opinion regarding the user experience of the university website and its effect on their application process; 70% said it was complicated to find application timelines, 78% said there is a lack of country-specific information and it was a burden to understand entry requirements, and 95% said they suffered from a lack of personalisation.

 Innovation can change the game

 Millennials have a lot to offer the market, and it all starts with capturing their attention.
 The rise of social and influencer marketing exemplifies how millennials prefer to be part of a brand’s conversation.
 By directly addressing this generation, brands can spark a connection.
 Student facing web and mobile apps can facilitate this and streamline the recruitment process, allowing the universities to have access to the most up-to-date information about a prospective student’s enquiries, application status or offer letter, and directly recruit high-calibre students by making marketing and contact strategy more targeted and cost-effective.